Stabyourself/nestrischamps-emulator-connector/readme.md

 - Edit the file you just copied, putting your secret into the DEFAULTSECRET string
 - Run Mesen, run Tetris
 - Go to Debug -> Script Window
-- Go to File -> Open and browse to Mesen/lua/nestrischamps.lua
+- Go to File -> Open and browse to nestrischamps.lua

 ### Bizhawk
 - Extract to Bizhawk/Lua